 All Posts by this author

 Women are underrepresented in the tech sector —myth or reality?
 In addition to the Women in Tech survey, we also launched a diversity series aimed at bringing the most inspirational and powerful women in the tech scene to your attention.
-Today, we’d like you to meet Kathleen Yanolatos, Director of Engineering at Aaptiv.
+Today, we’d like you to meet Angela Landrigan, Ph.D., Director of Products at Cytobank Inc.